sylhare/sylhare.github.io/_posts/2023/2023-01-23-Code-acronyms.md

 - Consistency: Ever request will receive the most up-to-date response or an error.
 - Availability: Every request receives a "non-error" response even when it failed (the response might not be the most up-to-date).
-- Partition tolerance: The distributed system continues to work besides arbitrary packet lost and partial system failures.
+- Partition tolerance: The distributed system continues to work beside arbitrary packet lost and partial system failures.

 You can't have all three, so choose wisely for your system the ones that will be the most predominant in order to orient your architecture in the right direction.

 In most cases you don't have [network partition][12] so your system can be both consistent and available.
-Partition tolerance and this theorem is only relevant if you have truly distributed system over multiple subnets talking to each other.
+Partition tolerance, this is only relevant if you have a truly distributed system over multiple subnets talking to each other.
+So the choice is usually easy: Consistency and Availability out of the three.

 ## Principles

 Those acronyms are linked to writing code, but they are more focused on the process of writing it.
-Those principles could be applied to more domain than IT.
+Those principles could be applied to more domains than IT.

 _"Simplicity is the ultimate sophistication."_